 Watch us show you how easy (and fun) it is to make this amazing Cajun Dirty Rice!

-CHICKEN LIVERS ARE TRADITIONAL IN DIRTY RICE, BUT YOU’D NEVER KNOW IT
+CHICKEN LIVERS ARE TRADITIONAL, BUT YOU’D NEVER KNOW IT

 We love making this dish as authentic as possible, and pureed chicken livers may sound unappetizing, but they really are not a pronounced flavor at all, and actually, deepen the taste to a rich, but wonderful dish.